 - when you have to be in court

 - how to prepare for trial; and

 This page gives general information about Going to Provincial Court.
 It does not give legal advice.
 If you are charged with a crime, you should speak with a lawyer to get legal advice.
 Try to speak with a lawyer before you go to court.
 Click here for ways to find a lawyer (Lawyers & Legal Advice).

 Being accused of a crime is a serious matter.
 It is wise to have a lawyer represent you.
 Lawyers know the law and legal procedures.
 They are used to presenting cases and speaking in court.
 They know what types of questions to ask and how to prepare evidence.

 You should talk with a lawyer to get advice about your situation.
+There is no need to be embarrassed or nervous to talk to alawyer about what brings you to court.
+Anything you say to a lawyer is private and privileged and cannot be passed on to anyone else without your clear permission.
 Even if you cannot afford a lawyer to represent you in court, there are services and help available to you.

 The information on this page only deals with Provincial Court.
 If you are charged with a very serious criminal offence, your trial may be in Supreme Court.
 If you have to go to Supreme Court, it is even more important that you have a lawyer.